 Project « Dreaming of Exoticism: decorative art exported from and inspired by the East »

-Alongside this programme, there will be a systematic study of the chinoiseries and export works held at the Royal Museum of Mariemont.
+It also aims to reconstruct the iconographic sources used to represent this “Far Eastern” otherworldliness and thus establish a typology.
+Alongside this programme, there will be a systematic study of the chinoiseries and works exported from China that are held at the Royal Museum of Mariemont.

 Directed by Lyce Jankowski (Non-European Arts section); Élise Urbain Ruano (Decorative Arts section); Marie Dufaye (Collections Manager)